nagyesta/lowkey-vault-example/README.md

 java -jar lowkey-vault-app-<version>.jar
 ```

-Run the tests using the extenally started Lowkey Vault:
+Run the tests using the externally started Lowkey Vault:

 ```shell
 ./gradlew clean build
 ```

+Note: managed identity will NOT be active with this profile, so no need to start Assumed Identity as well.